Tinram/Go-Notes/README.md

 + x.go >> x_test.go
 + compare results from the actual functions with known expected values
-+ generally: fail = conditions which are different than expected
++ general fail conditions: different to that expected
-+ got-want test pattern &ndash; test got / want vars are the same in test fn
++ got/want test pattern &ndash; test that got/want variables are the same in test function

 ```go
 import "testing"